-- TID#01E (RAJ)This TID is not cash flowing currently, but debt service is scheduled thru 2023.
-It has opportunity to cash flow by end of life. - TID#02E (David White) has a positive cash flow.
+- □ TID#01E (RAJ)This TID is not cash flowing currently, but debt service is scheduled thru 2023.
+It has opportunity to cash flow by end of life. - ☐ TID#02E (David White) has a positive cash flow.
 In 2014 we signed a developers agreement with the State Bank of Chilton to reimburse for environmental clean-up costs. - □ TID #9 (Downtown Riverblock) Joint Review Board approved a 3-year extension for this TID in 2017.
-It is not anticipated to cash flow over its lifetime. - TID #10 (North Business Park) TID 10 is paying the General Fund back approximately \$180k/year.
+It is not anticipated to cash flow over its lifetime. - □ TID #10 (North Business Park) TID 10 is paying the General Fund back approximately \$200k/year.
 This payback is designated to go towards debt service.
-Joint Review Board approved a 3-year extension for this TID in 2017 which allows it to most likely cash flow over its extended lifetime. - □ TID#14 (East Ridge Apartment Complex) is cash flowing and the developer has been 100% paid out as per the agreement.
-The only debt left is for the Utility, which will be paid back fully in 2020. - TID #15 (Downtown TID) just gained in valuation over it's base value in 2019; therefore, it will receive a tax increment in 2020.
+Joint Review Board approved a 3-year extension for this TID in 2017 which allows it to most likely cash flow over its extended lifetime. - ☐ TID#14 (East Ridge Apartment Complex) is cash flowing and the developer has been 100% paid out as per the agreement.
+This TID will be reviewed for closure. - ☐ TID #15 (Downtown TID) first gained valuation over it's base value in 2019; therefore, it received its first tax increment in 2020.